leonardr/botfriend/README.md

 # Setup

-After cloning this repository, run these commands to set up botfriend with all of its dependencies:
+After cloning this repository, run these commands to set up Botfriend with all of its dependencies:

 ```